giuliolunati/rebol3-sl4a/README.md

 Some examples:

-;-- Get the clipboard, requires no parameters sl4a getClipboard none
+;-- Get the clipboard, requires no parameters: `sl4a getClipboard none`

-;-- Set the clipboard to the string "Rebol" sl4a setClipboard "Rebol"
+;-- Set the clipboard to the string "Rebol": `sl4a setClipboard "Rebol"`

-;-- Show a layout with a string, then dismiss it. sl4a fullShow [layout-string title] sl4a 'fullDismiss none
+;-- Show a layout (coded in xml-layout string!), then dismiss it: `sl4a fullShow [xml-layout title] sl4a 'fullDismiss none`

-;-- Use text-to-speech to say "The voice of Rebol" sl4a ttsSpeak "The voice of Rebol"
+;-- Use text-to-speech to say "The voice of Rebol": `sl4a ttsSpeak "The voice of Rebol"`